Account Search Logout

 “Cyril?”
 Andrew feigned shock.
 “Who killed Cyril?”

-“The cops,” Niko stood again, nervous energy guiding his feet.
+“The cops,” Niko jumped up, nervous energy guiding his feet.
 “I’ll tell you everything on the way,”

 “On the way to where?”